hanwendong1/VirtualGaming/content/4-Catan.md

 {% include figure.html img="resources.png" alt="Resources costs for buying and building" caption="Resources costs for buying and building" width="75%" %}

-**(25) Development Cards**
+{% capture text %}Important: You can only build a new settlement on an unoccupied intersection if you have a road leading to that intersection and the nearest settlement is at least two intersections away.
+{% endcapture %} {% include alert.md text=text color="warning" %}

+**Development Cards (25)**

-- (14) Knight: Place robber in any tile and steal 1 card from an adjacent tile.
+- Knight (14): Place robber in any tile and steal 1 card from an adjacent tile.
-- (2) Year of Plenty: Take 2 cards you want from bank.
+- Year of Plenty (2): Take 2 cards you want from bank.
-- (2) Road Building: Build 2 roads.
+- Road Building (2): Build 2 roads.
-- (2) Monopoly: Steal all instances of a single type of card from every player.
+- Monopoly (2): Steal all instances of a single type of card from every player.
-- (5) Victory Point: Gain 1 victory point.
+- Victory Point (5): Gain 1 victory point.

 **Trade**

 You can trade with other players.
 Make them an offer that they cannot refuse!

 Bank: On default you can give 4 of the same type of card to obtain 1 of any other type.